 Recently I have found myself questioning whether I am a single pringle, free to roam as I please, or in a committed one-on-one relationship.
 To be honest with you, I have no idea what my relationship status is.
 Now, this isn’t because the guy I am seeing is taking me for a ride or that we haven’t had ‘the conversation’ yet.
 We are wholeheartedly on the same page, we just don’t know what that page is, because it hasn’t been granted a legitimate term.
 My choice of phrase would be ‘in limbo’.
 This however suggests a transitional phase, leaving one state to not yet have arrived at another, which somehow weakens the validity of our current situation.
-Basically, I myself am adamant to avoid labels, names or categories at all costs for the time being.
-By no means do I have all the answers nor I am the voice of reason when it comes to relationships, but let me enlighten you on a few realisations that may ring true for you too.
+Basically, I myself am adamant to avoid labels, names, or categories at all costs for the time being.
+By no means do I have all the answers nor I am the voice of reason when it comes to relationships, but let me enlighten you on a few realizations that may ring true for you too.

 Most probably, the main reason we label our relationships is for the satisfaction of society.
 To neatly align ourselves with the perimeters of acceptance, to comply.
-Societal pressures are easy to succumb to, but from experience it puts your relationship in a box; simple for others to quantify yet too early for you to comprehend.
+Societal pressures are easy to succumb to, but from experience, it puts your relationship in a box; simple for others to quantify yet too early for you to comprehend.
 You haven’t even decided whether you actually like each other before your family member, friend or colleague is asking where your ring is.

 What’s the rush?